LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/walkthrough/cloning-a-project/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Follow along with the provided walkthroughs to learn how to clone repos into Visual Studio.
-Try it out on your own by cloning the [LaunchCodeEducation/csharp-web-dev-datatypes](https://github.com/LaunchCodeEducation/csharp-web-dev-datatypes) repository page and fork the repository into your own GitHub account by selecting Fork from the top right of the page.
+Try it out on your own by forking and cloning the [LaunchCodeEducation/csharp-web-dev-datatypes](https://github.com/LaunchCodeEducation/csharp-web-dev-datatypes) repository page.
+First, fork the repository into your own GitHub account by selecting Fork from the top right of the page and then clone the repository to your own machine to start working on it locally.

 ## Windows Users